jarumihooi/notes-1/Lesson5 annotated.md

 Here's the thing though, it has kind of interesting semantics.
 Because when you do multiply something by a one hot encoded matrix, you get this nice feature where the rows of your weight matrix, the values only appear (for row number one, for example) where you get user ID number one in your inputs.
 So in other words you kind of end up with this weight matrix where certain rows of weights correspond to certain values of your input.
 And that's pretty interesting.
 It's particularly interesting here because (going back to a kind of most convenient way to look at this) because the only way that we can calculate an output activation is by doing a dot product of these two input vectors.
 That means that they kind of have to correspond with each other.
 There has to be some way of saying if this number for a user is high and this number for a movie is high, then the user will like the movie.
 So the only way that can possibly make sense is if **these numbers represent features of personal taste and corresponding features of movies**.
 For example, the movie has John Travolta in it and user ID likes John Travolta, then you'll like this movie.

 We're not actually deciding the rows mean anything.
 We're not doing anything to make the rows mean anything.
 But the only way that this gradient descent could possibly come up with a good answer is if it figures out what the aspects of movie taste are and the corresponding features of movies are.
 So those underlying kind of features that appear that are called **latent factors** or **latent features**.
 They're these hidden things that were there all along, and once we train this neural net, they suddenly appear.
+ME: This is how features arise as numbers, because their vectors correspond to their IDs/user/movies.

 #### Bias [[33:08](https://youtu.be/uQtTwhpv7Ew?t=1988)]